 My wife and I have been Precinct Committeemen and State Committeemen in the GOP since 2009, and sponsored candidate forums during the last three election cycles.
 But why did I finally decide to run for office?

 I follow what’s going on in our country very closely.
 I measure our Constitution against the laws that Congress keeps passing that have no authority behind them, and it is extremely disappointing.
 I have spoken about it, written about it, and talked about it on the air.
 But I really wasn’t convinced that I wanted to run for a political office, even though I had been approached and encouraged to do so several times.
 When an Arizona US Senate seat became vacant I was again approached several times and asked to run for it.
 Though I believed that our outreach programs and my political involvement from the outside were enough, my wife and I talked and prayed about whether I should run.
-In the end, I decided that I would run for the U.S. Senate from Arizona in 2012 or as my wife put it to me, “You have a duty, we also tried to unseat an incumbent Rep. in CD 8 in 14, however discovered that even though the polls said registered Republicans wanted to remove incumbents by 86% we lost 73% to 27%, not a bad showing considering that the GOP leadership made it very difficult, but none the less once again those in the GOP decided to stay with a more Liberal Rep..”
+In the end, I decided that I would run for the U.S. Senate from Arizona in 2012 or as my wife put it to me, “You have a duty, we also tried to unseat an incumbent Rep. in CD 8 in 14, however discovered that even though the polls said registered Republicans wanted to remove incumbents by 86% we lost 73% to 27%, not a bad showing considering that the GOP leadership made it very difficult, but none the less once again those in the GOP decided to stay with the Incumbent.”

-My team and I learned early in the 2012 campaign that another candidate had been, more or less, chosen by the state GOP party as the desired winner.
-Money was difficult to raise.
 Though I spoke with and met with thousands of people across our great state, and received very high marks and acceptance, in the end I was defeated.
 Some polls since that election showed that I now have 40% or more of the votes if the voters cast their ballots today—that is if you believe what they call reverse polling.
 It’s a small consolation, but my message was clear: We are a Constitutional Representative Republic based on Judeo-Christian principles, yet are being dictated to by a federal government that seemingly ignores the Constitution at every turn.
 I lost the election, or as I call it a battle, but not my confidence in the citizens of Arizona, as the war rages on for all of us.

 After many meetings with several people, and a long period of time studying the voting record of the current occupant of the U.S. House seat from Arizona, it was clear to me, and to others, that we are not being served very well by the Representative of Congressional District 8.
-This to took some time, meetings, and prayer for me to decide to run again, albeit for a different office.
-I know that once elected I can help make a difference in Washington, DC.
+This to took some time, meetings, and prayer for me to decide to run again, I know that once elected I can help make a difference in Washington, DC.
 If you attended any of my appearances, read the issues documented on my web site, or speak with me personally, you know that I stand for service to people, not a career in politics.

 Other states are also beginning to challenge incumbents who have not and are not serving their constituents, in their respective states, or their country.
 If this wave of conservatism continues, we’ll see a sea wave of change in the House of Representatives in 2017.